 The company’s official registration as “Wolff & Co.
 KG” dates back to 1949.
 The initial focus was on manufacturing silk and cotton stockings for women.
 Because of Vorarlberg’s well-known textile heritage, the area was selected.

-The firm started utilizing cutting-edge technologies in its manufacture during the 1950s.
+The firm started utilizing cutting-edge technologies in its manufacturing during the 1950s.
 It was among the first in Europe to use circular knitting machines for seamless stockings, which greatly enhanced the comfort and quality of the final product.

 The company went public in 1995, creating additional avenues for development and global reach.